laravel-frontend-presets/tailwindcss/README.md

 ### b.
 For Presets with Authentication

-1. Use `php artisan ui tailwindcss --auth` for the basic preset, auth route entry and Tailwind CSS auth views in one go.
+1. Use `php artisan ui tailwindcss-auth` for the basic preset, auth route entry and Tailwind CSS auth views in one go.
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in `routes/web.php`)
 4. `npm install && npm run dev`
 5. Configure your favorite database (mysql, sqlite etc.)
 6. `php artisan migrate` to create basic user tables.